filecoin-shipyard/proxy-retrieval/README.md

 ![Diagram of Browser and Retrieval Proxy Working Together](docs/RetrievalProxyDiagram.png?raw=true)

-## API
+## Retrieval Proxy Protocol

-The API is described in this Google Doc:
+The draft protocol is described in this [Protocol Design Google Doc](https://docs.google.com/document/d/1swBHR9xaFVH5l26wgIRw6pqUlQbYBWeLDLgka-SmC8k/edit).

 As we finalize the first version of the API, that document will be brought into this repo as markdown.